lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ### What is this?

 The engine that "unlocks" the WINDOWS modifier key in DotA 2 and then binds it to Space.
 This gives you 2 modifiers for your keyboard layout: Alt and Space.
-This is all achieved with only four lines of AHKcode:
+This is all achieved with only four lines of AHK code:

 `#SingleInstance force`